aekazakov/genome-depot/admin.md

 	* URL (link to NCBI genome assembly etc., optional)
 	* External ID (will be displayed on the genome page.
 For example, "NCBI:GCF_000006945.2" for NCBI assembly.
 Make it short but meaningful.)

-	Click the “Browse” button for TSV file and select the tab-separated file.
-Click the “Browse” button for Zip archive select the archive with genome files.
-Then press “Start import” button.
+	Click the “Browse” button to find and select the tab-separated file for upload.
+Click the next “Browse” button to find and choose a Zip archive with genomes.
+Then press the “Start import” button.

 3. GenomeDepot can download genome assemblies from NCBI over ftp.
 It can save time, but if internet connection is not stable, downloaded files can be truncated.
 Make a tab-separated file with six columns: